 Interns must be advanced doctoral level graduate students from APA accredited Psy.D. or Ph.D. programs in clinical or counseling psychology.
 Intern applicants should have completed a minimum of three years of graduate training.
-In addition, applicants should have a broad range of clinical experiences, including individual and group psychotherapy, as well as psychological
+In addition, applicants should have a broad range of clinical experiences, including individual and group psychotherapy, as well as psychological assessment.
+Applicants are also expected to have completed basic required academic coursework, successfully passed their doctoral comprehensive or qualifying examinations, and have the endorsement of their graduate program Director of Clinical Training.
+Interns must complete drug testing and a criminal background check prior to the start of their training.
+These procedures are arranged by interns.
+Any relevant costs are incurred by them.

 To apply to this internship, candidates must submit a completed APPIC application.
 Internship selection is completed through the process of reviewing APPIC application materials, interviewing applicants, and submitting rank order to APPIC organization.
 Applicants are ranked based on relevant experience, strength of written materials and congruence with program goals.
-Additional materials of consideration include recommendation letters and dissertation status.
-The Middlesex Hospital internship program complies with APPIC placement through the match system.
+Additional materials for consideration include recommendation letters and dissertation status.
+The Middlesex Health internship program complies with APPIC placement through the match system.

 APPIC applications are due in early December, date dependent on the year.
 Applicants are notified about interview status in mid-December, date dependent on the year.
 Interviews are conducted during the month of January, or in the beginning of February as needed, based on individual applicants' scheduling needs.
 Interview days begin in a group orientation format that provides applicants with a general overview of the program and job description.
 Interns then have the opportunity to meet solely with current interns to ask questions about the internship and their experience.
 This informal "Q&A" session is followed by individual interviews with primary and secondary supervisors from the track to which interns applied.
-Interns receive a tour of the hospital campus and clinics from current interns.
-Interns are also invited to attend lunch with current interns and supervisors in the hospital cafeteria.
+Interns receive a tour of the Health campus and clinics from current interns.
+Interns are also invited to attend lunch with current interns and supervisors in the Health cafeteria.